Lobbying in the United States: Foreign lobbying

 A general trend is that the number of lobbyists representing foreign companies is rising.
 The case of Washington's APCO Worldwide, a firm which represented the dictatorship of General Sani Abacha of Nigeria in 1995 whose regime had hanged nine pro-democracy activists, attracted negative publicity.
 While current law forbids foreign nations from contributing to federal, state, or local elections, loopholes allow American subsidiaries of foreign corporations to establish so-called separated segregated funds or SSFs to raise money.
 According to one view, the definition of which firms are defined as "foreign" was unclear, and the lack of clarity undermines the ability to regulate their activity.
-Foreign-funded lobbying efforts include those of Israel, Saudi Arabia, Turkey, Egypt, Pakistan, Libya, and China lobbies.
+Foreign-funded lobbying efforts include those of Israel, Saudi Arabia, Turkey, Egypt, Greece, Pakistan, Libya, and China lobbies.
 In 2010, foreign governments spent approximately $460 million on lobbying Congress and the U.S. Government.
 Between 2015 and 2017, the Saudi Arabia paid $18 million to 145 registered lobbyists to influence the U.S. government.

 While Congress has tried to quell criticisms against the leverage of domestic lobbying firms by updating domestic lobbying legislation – such as the revision of the Lobbyist Disclosure Act in 1997)—there was a report that its inaction in rectifying loopholes in foreign lobbying regulation has led to scandals.
+In 2008 Chinese diplomats lobbied the California legislature against a pro-Tibet resolution.
 There was a report of an upsurge of lobbying by foreign-owned U.S. subsidiaries against Democratic efforts to limit campaign spending in early 2010.
 The proposed was to restrict lobbying by U.S. subsidiaries of foreign firms.
 In 2011, the Chinese firm Alibaba hired a lobbying firm in Washington when it began contemplating a purchase of the U.S. firm Yahoo!.
 There was a case in which a lobbying effort described as "extraordinary" was trying to change the designation of a fringe Iranian opposition group from being a terrorist organization to being a benign organization.
 Lobbyists seeking to downgrade the designation hired influential foreign affairs officials, including former CIA directors, a former FBI director, and others to advocate for the change of designation.
 But there have been others accused of illegally lobbying for foreign nations or who failed to register as a foreign agent who may face prison time as a result.